Skip to main content

 Or if all of that sounds far too active and you really just want to pamper yourself and read your book, or stare at the view, there are numerous spas and treatment rooms you can enjoy.
 Many hotels have exclusive luxury spas which are open to non-guests for a fee, and mobile massage companies will arrange to visit you at your chalet or apartment.

-Book a table
+Book a table up the mountain

-And when you feel hungry, enjoy some slap up French cuisine with a glass of fine local wine - you deserve it.
-Many local restaurants have well priced lunchtime set menus offering the same cuisine as their main menus, but often with considerable discounts.
+You don't have to ski when you go up the mountain.
+There are a number of piste-side restaurants that offer some slap up French cuisine with a glass of fine local wine.
+Many restaurants have well priced lunchtime set menus offering the same cuisine as their main menus, but often with considerable discounts.
 Some offer wine tasting sessions also.

 Nordic skiing